envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: What is extraction in the context of CodeQL code analysis?

-a) Extraction is the process of creating a relational representation of each source file in the codebase.
+a) Extraction is the action of running CodeQL queries against a CodeQL database and extracting the results.

-b) Extraction is the action of running CodeQL queries against a CodeQL database and extracting the results.
+b) Extraction is the process of exporting data from a CodeQL database.

-c) Extraction is the process of creating CodeQL queries specific to the codebase.
+c) Extraction is the process of creating a relational representation of each source file in the codebase.

-d) Extraction is the process of exporting data from a CodeQL database.
+d) Extraction is the process of creating CodeQL queries specific to the codebase.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** C</span>

 Extraction is the process of creating a relational representation of each source file in the codebase.